Honors

 Eligibility:

-• Declared concentrator
+• Declared Latina/o/x Studies concentrator

-• The honor’s course and winter study are in addition to the five courses required for the concentration.
+• The honors course and winter study are in addition to the five courses required for the concentration

 Application:

-• Students should meet with their potential advisor no later than a week prior to the proposal due date, to see if the potential advisor approves their proposal and is able to serve as their thesis advisor.
+• Students should meet with their potential advisor(s) to discuss a draft of their proposal no later than a week prior to the proposal due date.

 • The proposal should be no longer than 5 pages plus a bibliography.